WsCandy/zRSv2/README.md

 	load_callback : null,		// A callback for when the slide has finished loading.
 	sizes: null 				// An object full of sizes to swap out for smaller images on mobile devices.

+Callbacks:
+---

+Each callback has a few values you can access to help you do what you need to do, listed below are all the properties you can access.

+### Pre Transition Callback

+### Transition Callback

+### Load Callback

 Methods:
 ---